 Photos, text and artwork are property of Vanessa Valencia.
 All rights reserved.
-Content of this site may not be reproduced in any manner without written permission.
+If you would like to use any of my blog content/photos, please make sure you give me proper credit and link back to me.
+Content of this site may not be reproduced in any other manner without written permission.
 Simply contact me via e-mail.
 Thank you.

 She was a gypsy girl of sorts.
 Traveling in her wooden wagon, colorful and beautiful, adorned with strands of flowers she would stop to sell.